 - Despite only looking like a moose, Yakkity Yak is a Too Dumb to Live yak for fits in this trope.

-- The Cartoon Network original short "Ignoramooses" star two dense moose who give a hunter a hard time.
+- The Cartoon Network original short "Ignoramooses" stars two dense moose who give a hunter a hard time after convincing themselves they're his new pets.

 - It's apparently not unusual in autumn in Scandinavia for elk to become inebriated by eating fermenting apples.
 In 2011 a Swedish moose made international headlines after getting drunk and stuck in a tree.